-The amount of 'Net Cash Flows from Operating Activities' is £8.0 million and is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of services provided by the Council.
+The amount of 'Net Cash Flows from Operating Activities' is £16.6 million and is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of services provided by the Council.
 Investing activities represent the extent to which cash outflows have been made for the purchase of resources which are intended to contribute to the Council's future service delivery.

-The overall decrease in Cash and Cash Equivalents between 2022/23 and 2023/24 is approximately £4.7 million due predominantly to a reduction in money market funds and cash held at the bank; money market funds are instant access and are classified as a cash equivalent.
+The overall increase in Cash and Cash Equivalents between 2023/24 and 2024/25 is approximately £2.3 million due predominantly to an increase in money market funds and cash held at the bank following external borrowing to cover capital financing costs; money market funds are instant access and are classified as a cash equivalent.
 Cash has reduced due to the internal financing of capital expenditure and short term transfers of cash between companies to maintain bank balances in line with banking agreements.